I'm No Dummy: The Film’s Structure

-“End of an era?” poses the question, is ventriloquism a dying art?
-Ventriloquists weigh in on that very important question.
-Jay Johnson shares his thoughts, “But I know it’s not a dying art, because art never dies.
+“The section titled "End of an era?" raises the question of whether ventriloquism is a dying art.
+Ventriloquists offer their perspectives on this significant question.
+Jay Johnson expresses his thoughts, saying, “But I know it’s not a dying art, because art never dies.
 Art is an expression.
 And we have to stop expressing to kill an art form.”
-This section ends with Jeff Dunham, the most prominent modern ventriloquist, employing interviews, comments from fans and concert footage.
+The section concludes with Jeff Dunham, the most prominent modern ventriloquist, incorporating interviews, fan comments, and concert footage.